silvrwolfboy/scripts/README.md

 * imglinks.pl - Get images links from a url (http://github.com/ghost)

+* chucker.scm - A simple port scanner (of range 1 to 134).

 License
 -------
 This project is licensed under the BSD-3-Clause license.
 See LICENSE file for details.